Introduction

 of, super-regenerative receivers.

 Contrary to what many people believe, it is not necessary to use a complicated multi valve superhet with numerous tuned circuits to receive FM.
 It is in fact possible to use crystal set techniques for VHF FM reception and there exist a number of designs.
 However, they require a strong signal.
 The fact that slope detection is used means that sensitivity is further reduced (the receiver cannot be tuned to the peak of its response curve, where maximum gain occurs, in order to detect FM).
 The next step up, a regenerative detector, can also be used.
 The limitation is that as the regeneration control is advanced to increase gain, bandwidth decreases and thus distortion increases.
 So, this type of receiver cannot be used at full gain with wideband FM.
 Nevertheless, experiments have shown it is capable of excellent audio quality.
 Furthermore, at VHF, the operation of the regeneration control is very critical.
 While these designs can be used by technically minded people who accept their limitations, they are totally unsuitable for the general public.
 For these reasons, the super-regenerative detector is preferred where a simple circuit is required.
 It provides good sensitivity and high audio output along with wide bandwidth, and can be used by non technical persons.
+A regenerative VHF receiver covering the FM band is described here.

 Many articles describing super-regenerative receivers are filled with